uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Friday, October 17, 2014

-Taking what you learned in your contextual inquiry, you will now design six tasks that you believe are integral to your overarching design.
-You should include existing and new tasks (i.e., tasks users already do and tasks that will be enabled by your design).
-These should be real world tasks that have details (e.g. programming a DVR to record the Simpsons on Sundays).
-These tasks should not have any specific relation to the exact interface sketches that you brainstorm next.
-Your six tasks should span a wide range of functionality and task difficulty, from easy to hard tasks.
+Building on what you learned in your contextual inquiry, design six tasks that you believe are integral to your overall design goal:
+ - You should include existing tasks (i.e., tasks people already do) and new tasks (i.e., tasks that will be enabled by your design).
+ - These should be real world tasks that have details (e.g., instead of "programming a DVR", details like "programming a DVR to record the Simpsons on Sundays").
+ - These tasks should not have any specific relation to the exact design sketches you will brainstorm next.
+ - Your six tasks should span a wide range of functionality and difficulty, from easy to hard tasks.

 Each task should be described in text.
+Tasks say what is accomplished, leaving open how to accomplish it.
-Be sure that your task conveys a problem rather than a step-by-step walkthrough of a particular design.
+Be sure that your task conveys a problem and what is accomplished rather than a step-by-step walkthrough of a particular design.

 ### Submission

+No more than two pages of text in PDF format:

-6 task descriptions (one paragraph each).
+ - Six task descriptions (one paragraph each)

 Submit via Catalyst here: `link to Catalyst`

-At section, one member of your group is going to be asked to give a short (&le;1 minute) summary of your tasks thus far.
+At section, one member of your group will give a short summary of your tasks (i.e., less than 1 minute).

 ### Grading